 “So far so good” that was Naryn’s message when I spoke to him.
-Having arrived in Winnipeg just last March 28, he and his family have been living in Winnipeg for barely even a month.
+Having arrived in Winnipeg just last March 28, he and his family have been living in Winnipeg for barely a month now.
 However, his immersion into Canadian life began several months before they actually moved.
-Through online training with SOPA and English Online, Naryn had been gearing up to be job-ready and familiar with Manitoba by the time he got here.
+Through online training with English Online and SOPA, Naryn had been gearing up to be familiar with Manitoba and job-ready by the time he got here.

 From the “Switzerland of Central Asia”